Whole House Generator Guide

 1. The transfer switch disconnects the circuit breaker from the main electric line when it detects a service interruption.

-2. After disconnecting the home from the utility, the switch starts the generator, and then connects the generator to the main panel.
+2. After disconnecting the home from the utility, the switch starts the generator, then connects the generator to the main panel.

 3. The standby generator provides power through the home's existing infrastructure while the grid is down.